-It must be noted that in the period 2016-2019, the Group received requests for part-time work on the part of twenty-one female employees (three in 2016, six and 2017, four in 2018 and eight in 2019), in some cases for family reasons and in others linked to the "post maternity" period.
-With a view to favouring equal opportunities, the Company has managed to create the organizational conditions required to give a positive response to nineteen of these requests.
+It must be noted that in the period 2016-2020, the Group received requests for part-time work on the part of twenty-one female employees (three in 2016, six and 2017, four in 2018, eight in 2019 and two in 2020), in some cases for family reasons and in others linked to the "post maternity" period.
+With a view to favouring equal opportunities, the Company has managed to create the organizational conditions required to give a positive response to twenty of these requests.